 Salone del Mobile 2026 will embrace collectible design with Salone Raritas

-Today, Salone del Mobile announced Salone Raritas, a new exhibition space at the fair (from 21-26 April 2026) which will open its grounds to collectible design, curated by Annalisa Rosso and created in collaboration with Formafantasma
+Salone del Mobile has Salone Raritas, a new exhibition space at the fair (21-26 April 2026), curated by Annalisa Rosso and designed by Formafantasma

-Today, Salone del Mobile announced Salone Raritas, a new initiative which will open the fair to limited edition design and high-end creative manufacturing (from 21-26 April 2026).
+Salone del Mobile has announced Salone Raritas, a new initiative that will open the fair to limited-edition design and high-end creative manufacturing (21-26 April 2026).

 Until now, collectible design has been an outsider at Salone del Mobile, quite literally: dotted everywhere in the city around Fuorisalone, it rarely entered the fair itself.
 For its 64th edition, Salone del Mobile embraces one-off designs with a new platform curated by Annalisa Rosso, Editorial Director and Cultural Events Advisor of Salone del Mobile, and designed by Formafantasma.